primaulia/hotel_data_api/README.md

 - There are three suppliers API endpoints to be called, but there are possibilities that some API endpoints will be omitted and/or new API endpoints to be introduced
 - It's assumed in this solution that "id" actually refers to the hotel "slug".
 The downloaded data will still have the auto-incrementing `id`.
 - It's possible for the same hotel to have different `destination_id`
-- It's assumed that once the data is no longer exist in the supplier's response payload, the existing data stored in the DB should be removed
+- It's assumed that once the data no longer exists in the supplier's response payload, the existing data stored in the DB should be removed

 #### V0 (Server setup and initial data cleanup)